EOP-OMB/federal-program-inventory/website/pages/search.md

 - title: Provision of Specialized Services
 - title: Salaries and Expenses
 - title: Sale, Exchange, or Donation of Property and Goods
+- title: Sale, Exchange, or Donation of Property or Goods
 - title: Training
 - title: Use of Property, Facilities, and Equipment
+- title: Use of Property, Facilities, or Equipment
 beneficiary_types:
 - title: Alcoholic
 - title: American Indian